theory/pg-semver/README.md

     make installcheck PGUSER=postgres

+To install the extension in a custom prefix on PostgreSQL 18 or later, pass the `prefix` argument to `install` (but no other `make` targets):

+    make install prefix=/usr/local/extras

+Then ensure that the prefix is included in the following [`postgresql.conf` parameters]:

+    extension_control_path = '/usr/local/extras/postgresql/share:$system'
+    dynamic_library_path = '/usr/local/extras/postgresql/lib:$libdir'

 Once semver is installed, you can add it to a database.
 If you're running PostgreSQL 9.1.0 or greater, it's a simple as connecting to a database as a super user and running: